 Conclusion

 For people, who value sustainability, Ecosia is a great search engine: you plant trees while you search.
-It is also a very sympathetic sustainable company that is transparent, climate-conscious and treats your privacy correctly.
-The only downside is that the search results can be less accurate than Google.
+It is also a very sympathetic sustainable company that is transparent, climate-conscious and handles your privacy correctly.
+However, the search results may be a bit different from Google, as Ecosia has a focus on sustainability and privacy.
 It’s up to you to decide whether or not to choose Ecosia.